weinberg/SQLToy/README.md

-# JSDB "toy" Database
+# SQLToy

-An simple in-memory SQL database written in Javascript for the purpose of understanding the relational model and SQL order of operations.
+An in-memory SQL database written in Javascript for the purpose of explaining the relational model and SQL order of operations.

 ### Cool a new database!
 Is this a great database to use in production?